champa720/material.io/_science/cc-achieve/chapter-2/lesson-2.3.md

 ---
 title: Interactions Among Populations

+objectives:
-objectives:-  Analyze the factors that affect a population's carrying capacity
+- Analyze the factors that affect a population's carrying capacity
 - List three kinds of symbiosis
 - Explain how predators and prey affect population size